obophenotype/cell-ontology/docs/editing_guidelines.md

 where `genus` is a general classification and `diff1`, `diff2`, etc. are the _differentia_, which state what differentiates this class from others that share the same general classification.
 The gloss, when present, gives some key points of interest about the class.

-The first sentence of the definition should be in singular form.
-The remaining of the definition may then enter into plural if needed.
+The first sentence of the definition should refer to the definiendum in singular form.
+The rest of the definition may then invoke the plural form.

 ### Contents of definitions
 It is difficult to specify, _a priori_, which assertions should be included in a textual definition.
 However there are some general guidelines.